-In line with the IFRS rules, the Bank creates portfolios of financial assets that have common characteristics, and for which there is a possibility of their impairment if objective circumstances arise at the relevant market.
+In line with IFRS rules, the Bank creates portfolios of financial assets that have common characteristics, and for which there is a possibility of their impairment if objective circumstances arise in the relevant market.
 Based on the amount of individual loans provided, financial asset portfolios are divided into significant and insignificant.
 For portfolios where loss events were identified in the form of changed economic conditions or other objective events in respect of the relevant market, impairment losses can be recorded.
 Portfolio-based impairment losses are intended to reflect a potential risk of loss that cannot be individually identified, but based on historical experience and an impact of current economic market conditions are deemed that their disclosure in the statement of financial position is required.

-Portfolios of significant financial assets include portfolios of loans provided to corporate customers to finance real estate development projects and activities in real estate lease and operations.
-Given the changes in the market environment, the Bank anticipated changes in the quality of this group of financial assets and, as a result, a portfolio provision was recognised for the aforementioned portfolios.
+Portfolios of significant financial assets include portfolios of loans provided to corporate customers to finance real estate development projects and activities in real estate lease and operations, to finance photovoltaic power plants and new investment projects where the recoverability of a loan is linked to generating future cash flows.
+Given the changes in the market environment, the Bank anticipated changes in the quality of financial assets allocated to the real estate projects and, as a result, a portfolio provision was recognised for the aforementioned portfolios.
 The percentage amount of the portfolio provision was determined by professional judgement taking into account the existing situation on the real estate market, the value of the received collateral, and the expected recovery rates.